HtAG Data Dictionary

 DescriptionLow DemandBalancedHigh Demand

-Vacancy Rate – see this blog post for detailed explanation.
-There are instances where Vacancy Rate cannot be calculated and is presented as -1.00%.
+Vacancy Rate – see this article for a detailed explanation.
+There are instances where the Vacancy Rate cannot be calculated and is presented as -1.00%.
 Reported jointly for houses and units.>3.5%1-3.5%<1%

 Vacancies is the average number of rental listings that are advertised online for more than 21 days.
 Reported jointly for houses and units.N/AN/AN/A